 Born and brought up in a family of farmers, Abhinab was a healthy child, full of energy and enthusiasm.
 He was also a bright student at school and was exceptionally active in studies as well as extra-curricular activities.
 His humble background always motivated him to do something that would make his parents proud.

 However, Abhinab’s dreams started to became a bit cloudy when he began to experience weakness, depression and didn’t feel like going out to play or exercise.
 Days became months as his weakness and depression continued to grow.
-This was also accompanied with some unusual symptoms of – fever & glandular swelling over cheeks, neck and the ears.
+This was also accompanied by some unusual symptoms of – fever & glandular swelling over cheeks, neck and the ears.
 Worried about their child’s continuously deteriorating health and loss of concentration, his parents consulted local doctors, who misdiagnosed him with mumps.
 Incorrect treatment compounded the issues and one day his blood tests revealed that his situation is definitely more than just mumps.
 With a hemoglobin of just 4 gm, leukocyte count of 1.5 lakh and abysmal platelet count of 40,000, his worried parents decided to consult specialists.
 Post recommendations from few doctors, they decided to come to Paras HMRI Patna.

 Dr Shreeniwas Raut, Consultant Medical Oncology, post few tests, a bone marrow examination, flow cytometry, Immunophenotyping confirmed the diagnosis as Acute Leukemia.

-According to Dr Shreeniwas, “Such kind of diagnosis is not just difficult for the patient but also for the parents.
+According to Dr. Shreeniwas, “Such kind of diagnosis is not just difficult for the patient but also for the parents.
 It was advised that Abhinab would have to go through chemotherapy along with blood transfusion to boost his hemoglobin and platelet levels.
 The patient went through the advised clinical protocol for three months and responded well to the treatment plan.”

 Just when his parents were getting back their hope, Abhinab had an episode of seizures due to a drug reaction and had to be hospitalized.
 It was diagnosed that he had suffered from Sagital Venous Sinus Thrombosis.
 Abhinab started to suffer from high grade fever and his treatment protocol had to be changed with anticoagulants, antiepileptic & antibiotics.
 “It was as if we would lose our son.
 Just when we had started to stabilize our lives, fate decided to strike us again,” shares Niraj, Abhinab’s father.